nutonomy/nuscenes-devkit/instructions.md

 **For every bounding box, include one of the following labels:**
 1. **[Car or Van or SUV](#car-or-van-or-suv)**: Vehicle designed primarily for personal use, e.g. sedans, hatch-backs, wagons, vans, mini-vans, SUVs and jeeps.

-2. **[Truck](#truck)**: Vehicles primarily designed to haul cargo including lorrys, trucks.
+2. **[Truck](#truck)**: Vehicles primarily designed to haul cargo including pick-ups, lorrys, trucks and semi-tractors.
+Trailers hauled after a semi-tractor should be labeled as vehicle.trailer.

-3. **[Pickup Truck](#pickup-truck)**: A pickup truck is a light duty truck with an enclosed cab and an open or closed cargo area.
+    - **[Pickup Truck](#pickup-truck)**: A pickup truck is a light duty truck with an enclosed cab and an open or closed cargo area.
 A pickup truck can be intended primarily for hauling cargo or for personal use.

-4. **[Front Of Semi Truck](#front-of-semi-truck)**: Tractor part of a semi trailer truck.
+    - **[Front Of Semi Truck](#front-of-semi-truck)**: Tractor part of a semi trailer truck.
 Trailers hauled after a semi-tractor should be labeled as a trailer.

 5. **[Bendy Bus](#bendy-bus)**: Buses and shuttles designed to carry more than 10 people and comprises two or more rigid sections linked by a pivoting joint.
 Annotate each section of the bendy bus individually.